 CORRECTIONS: This article incorrectly stated that Vice President Blake Ackerman was censured indefinitely.
 He was only censured for the senate meeting on Nov.
 6.

-The story also incorrectly stated that Sen. Matt Crane will be serving as speaker pro tempore for the remaining Senate meetings .
+The story also incorrectly stated that Sen. Matt Crane will be presiding over future senate meetings .
 He only presided over the meeting of Nov.
 6.

 The story also stated that Ackerman was being investigated by Student Judicial Affairs and Community Standards.
 Ackerman said he was not aware of this investigation and the Daily Trojan could not independently confirm the type of investigation.